-The responsibility for decisions on placing requests rests with The Director of Community Services and Heads of Service within Community Services.
+The responsibility for decisions on placing requests rests with The Director and Heads of Service for Education Services.
 However, where there are more requests than places available for a particular school or a particular stage in a school, all requests will be considered by a local attendance council who will then make recommendations to the responsible member.

 You will be given the opportunity of presenting your case to the local attendance council.
 Should this situation arise, you will be advised in good time of the date and location of the appropriate meeting and you will be asked at that time if you wish to attend.
 You may be accompanied at this meeting by a friend.